-For remote systems that will be managed by z/VM CSM, the following changes must be implemented.
+For remote systems that will be managed by z/VM CSM, the following TCP/IP configuration changes must be implemented.
 These changes are commonly made using the TCPMAINT user ID.

 1. Modify the SYSTEM DTCPARMS file (or its equivalent) to add an appropriate definition for the CSMSERVE server.
 For example: